Crispy Pinwheel Samosa | Easy Samosa Pinwheels

 These pinwheel samosa are eaten with a dip such as mint chutney, coriander chutney, tamarind date chutney and ketchup.

-We make a chaat recipe out of this pinwheel samosa by lightly crushing the pinwheels, adding chilled curd, drizzling with coriander chutney, tamarind chutney and sprinkling spice powders like cumin powder, chaat masala, garam masala.
+Sometimes we make a finger-licking chaat recipe out of this pinwheel samosa by lightly crushing the pinwheels, adding chilled curd, drizzling with coriander chutney, tamaraind dates chutney and sprinkling spice powders like cumin powder, chaat masala, garam masala.
 For that extra crispness, a handful of shev and papdi are added.
-And Voila! your samosa chaat is ready to serve.
+And Voila! your fastest samosa chaat is ready to serve.

 This is such a versatile recipe that you can tweak the ingredients that suits your taste buds.
 Sometimes I add peanuts, raisins, cashew for flavour and texture.